 Develop a plan for alumni tracking and engagement.
-The committee encourages the faculty to work with their Alumni Advisory Board to continue to refine their plan for tracking program alumni and use this system to enhance alumni networking and engagement.
+The committee encourages the faculty to continue to refine their plan for tracking program alumni and use this system to enhance alumni networking and engagement.
 These activities may become even more important in the years ahead as the program's alumni become more diverse.
-The program could benefit from increased involvement of its alumni, employers, and other external stakeholders in providing input regarding the program and in mentoring students and providing employment opportunities for program graduates.
+The program could benefit from increased involvement of its alumni, employers, and other external stakeholders in providing input regarding the program and in mentoring students and provide employment opportunities for program graduates.